Tomatoes

 Sunflower

-These plants, which are grown primarily for their seeds, are easily identifiable by their tall, hairy stalks and their large yellow flowers with a black center.
+These plants, which are grown primarily for their seeds, are easily identifiable by their tall, hairy stalks and their large yellow flowers.

 Elderberry